abhishekkumardwivedi/systemdesign/README.md

 #### System Design fundamentals
 * Vertical scaling
-  * to extend the use of available resources
+  * to extend the use of available resources, usually temporary, so keep this buffer beforehand in each system, don't exhaust.
 * Horizontal scaling
   * to have system with more features
 * Micro-services